Best Portable Water Filter

 Gravity Water Filter

 They not only look like high end equipment, they actually are!
 It is a water filter that you can use at any outing and people will ask you about it.
 For home use, parties, outings or get togethers, there is no better portable water filter.
+I like the Big Berkey myself, which you can see a detailed review at: Big Berkey Water Filter Review.

 If you are an avid outdoors person and love traversing the “great outdoors” as much as I do, then you will also want to look into the UV (ultra-violet purifiers below.)